rheia-framework/RHEIA/docs/sphinx/connecting your own model.rst

 Python wrapper
 --------------

-The Python wrapper module :py:mod:`case_description` enables to connect the system model to the uncertainty quantification and optimization algorithm.
+The Python wrapper module :py:mod:`case_description` enables to connect the system model to the uncertainty quantification and optimization algorithms.
 The module includes two functions: :py:func:`set_params()` and :py:func:`evaluate()`.

-In :py:func:`set_params()`, data can be imported before the model evaluations commence.
+In :py:func:`set_params()`, data is recommended be imported before the model evaluations commence.
 In this way, the computational cost of importing data is spent only once, before the evaluation loop.
 To illustrate, importing data from 3 data files (e.g. :file:`datafile_1.csv`, :file:`datafile_2.csv`, :file:`datafile_3.csv`)